A faster path to getting started in China

 How can PEO in China help?

-PEO services helps you to enable a business to place boots on the ground, without needing to physically set up a local establishment.
+PEO services help you to enable a business to place boots on the ground, without needing to physically set up a local establishment.
 The service works with the third-party PEO service provider signing separate contracts with both – the foreign company and the foreign employee.

 This results in outsourcing the burden of day-to-day employee HR management, payroll and tax compliance to a local firm, while freeing your critical resources so that you - as an international firm - can focus on your business and explore your options in a new or unfamiliar market.